Khusrau Mirza: Rebellion and imprisonment

+While Jahangir had ordered that Khusrau be provided "everything necessary for his comfort and convenience in the way of eating and clothing", he also had him walled up in a tower for 4 months during an hunting expedition.
+Khusrau's wife pleaded with the emperor to be shut up with her husband, in a show of deep loyalty and love.

 Ellison B. Findly notes a strong-worded letter of Mariam-uz-Zamani to her son, Jahangir, written in the year 1616, expressing her concern for the safety of Khusrau; Mariam-uz-Zamani feared that if her nephew's charge was to be entrusted to Prince Khurram, that he would eventually kill Khusrau to secure his ascension to the throne, and it would be disastrous for the Mughal dynasty as the future male descendants would use it as a precedent to murder their brothers for the possession of the royal throne.
 This prediction would come true when Shah Jahan's children, Aurangzeb and Dara Shikoh had a face-off for the royal throne eventually leading to the murder of Prince Dara Shikoh by his brother.

-Nur Jahan is reported to have faked tears in front of her mother-in-law, Queen Mother Mariam-uz-Zamani for the possession of the charge of Prince Khusrau who was considered a powerful contender to the throne by the ambitious empress Nur Jahan.
-It is noted that when Jahangir was drunk and was not in his senses, Nur Jahan would take advantage and often ask for the transfer of Prince Khusrau to themselves.
-In 1616, he was handed over to Asaf Khan, the brother of Nur Jahan.
-His grandmother, who was vehemently opposed to the transfer, was assured of Khusrau's safety by Jahangir.
-In 1620, Khusrau was handed over to Khurram.

-In 1620, in order to secure her power in the Mughal court amidst Jahangir's declining health, Nur Jahan proposed a marriage of her daughter Mihr-un-Nissa Begum to Khusrau.
+In 1616, in order to secure her power in the Mughal court amidst Jahangir's declining health, Nur Jahan proposed a marriage of her daughter Mihr-un-nissa Begum to Khusrau.
 However, Khusrau repeatedly refused the marriage proposal, either for love of his wife or antipathy for Mihr-un-Nissa, and the proposal was passed on to and accepted by Shahryar Mirza.
+In the same year, according to Roe, Nur Jahan attempted to convince Jahangir that Khusrau still planned to usurp the throne, and her father I'timad-ud-Daulah, her brother Asaf Khan and prince Khurram went to the Emperor when he was drunk and persuaded him to transfer custody of Khusrow to Asaf Khan, which happened on October 25.

+Khusrau was ultimately released in 1619, when his father felt that his imprisonment had lasted long enough.
+For the rest of his life Khusrau doesn't appear to have taken part in seditious actions.